Luminilion/Visual-Intelligence---Benchmarking-Framework-for-Bad-Weather-Distortion/README.md

 ## Syn2Real

-The entire content of the folder `candidate_model/Syn2Real` was taken from [this repository](https://github.com/rajeevyasarla/Syn2Real)
+The contents of the folder `candidate_model/Syn2Real` originates from [the Syn2Real repository](https://github.com/rajeevyasarla/Syn2Real)
-(version of the 11th of December 2021) and belongs exclusively to their authors.
-Small modification were made by us in the `test.py` file to be able to run the code on Windows, otherwise everything is untouched, including the README.md file inside the folder.
+(version of the 11th of December 2021) and belongs exclusively to its authors.
+Minor modifications were made by us in the `test.py` file to be able to run the code on Windows, otherwise everything is untouched, including the README.md file inside the folder.
+It is and should be used according to the License under which the code is share.

+## HRNet

+The contents of the forlder `sota_model/HRNet` originates from [the HR-Net repository](https://github.com/HRNet/HRNet-Semantic-Segmentation) (version of the 11th of December 2021) and belongs exculsively to its authors.
+Small modifications were made by us for the experiments, the datasets and other various adaptive modifications.
+It is and should be used according to the License under which the code is share.